plone/training/deployment/index.rst

 This inventory file is complicated by the fact that a virtualbox typically has no DNS host name and uses a non-standard port and a special SSH key file.
 So, we have to specify all those things.

-If we were using a DNS-known hostname, it could be much simpler:
+If we were using a DNS-known hostname and our standard ssh key files, it could be much simpler:

 .. code-block:: ini